vladigleba/vladigleba.github.io/posts/gospel/god.md

 It may be hard for our finite minds to comprehend—especially since none of us are exempt from death—but God is infinite; He always has been and always will be.

+## What belongs to God?

+> The *earth* is the LORD’S, and the fulness thereof; the world, and *they that dwell therein*.
+{% ct 'Psalm 24:1' %}

+> What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and *ye are not your own?
+For ye are bought with a price*: therefore glorify God in your body, and in your spirit, which are God’s.
+{% ct '1 Corinthians 6:19-20' %}

+Everything belongs to God first and foremost by creation, for nothing created itself.
+Humans belong to God both by creation and by redemption, for Jesus paid the price for our sin, thereby redeeming us from the power of death.
+In other words, we are doubly His: first because He gave us life, and second because He rescued us from certain death.

 ## Does God know all things?

 > Great is our Lord, and of great power: *his understanding is infinite*.